eth-cscs/stackinator/docs/recipes.md

       └─ package.py
 ```

-Stackinator internally provides its own package repository with a custom package for `cray-mpich` package, which it puts in the `alps` namespace.
-The `alps` repository is installed alongside the packages, and is automatically available to all Spack users that use the Spack stack as an upstream.
+Additional custom packages can be provided as part of the cluster configuration, as well as additional site packages.
+These packages are all optional, and will be installed together in a single Spack package repository that is made available to downstream users of the generated uenv stack..
+See the documentation for [cluster configuration](cluster-config.md) for more detail.

+!!! alps
+    All packages are installed under a single spack package repository called `alps`.
+    The CSCS configurations in [github.com/eth-cscs/alps-cluster-config](https://github.com/eth-cscs/alps-cluster-config) provides a site configuration that defines cray-mpich, its dependencies, and the most up to date versions of cuda, nvhpc etc to all clusters on Alps.

 !!! warning
-    Unlike Spack package repositories, any `repos.yaml` file in the `repo` path will be ignored and a warning will be issued.
+    Unlike Spack package repositories, any `repos.yaml` file in the `repo` path will be ignored.
     This is because the provided packages are added to the `alps` namespace.

 ## Post install configuration